st3v3nmw/obsidian-spaced-repetition/docs/en/index.md

 -   Check the [roadmap](https://github.com/st3v3nmw/obsidian-spaced-repetition/projects/2/) for upcoming features & fixes.
 -   Raise an issue [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/) if you have a feature request or a bug-report.
 -   Visit the [discussions](https://github.com/st3v3nmw/obsidian-spaced-repetition/discussions/) section for Q&A help, feedback, and general discussion.
--   The plugin has been translated into _Arabic / العربية, Chinese (Simplified) / 简体中文, Chinese (Traditional) / 繁體中文, Czech / čeština, German / Deutsch, Korean / 한국어, Japanese / 日本語, Portuguese (Brazil) / Português do Brasil and Russian / русский_ by the Obsidian community 😄.
+-   The plugin has been translated into _Arabic / العربية, Chinese (Simplified) / 简体中文, Chinese (Traditional) / 繁體中文, Czech / čeština, German / Deutsch, Italian / Italiano, Korean / 한국어, Japanese / 日本語, Polish / Polski, Portuguese (Brazil) / Português do Brasil, Spanish / Español, and Russian / русский_ by the Obsidian community 😄.
     -   To help translate this plugin to your language, check the [translation guide here](https://www.stephenmwangi.com/obsidian-spaced-repetition/contributing/#translating_1).

 ## Quick Demo